Fellowship Training Summary by Year

 • Quarterly outpatient pediatric ventilator clinic

 • At-home call.
-Only on call when on inpatient service
+Fellows are only on call when on inpatient or service

 This training calendar is only a template.
 It can be modified according to the interests and career goals of each fellow.
 For example, a fellow doing blended sleep training will spend additional time in the sleep lab and less time on research.
 A fellow interested in asthma might spend more time in asthma clinics.